gitkenan/Data_Structures_and_Algorithms/README.md

 I want to slowly become more complex in my problem solving and understanding.
 Despite some of these solutions being easy to find online, the important thing here is that I display comments which explain to the reader how to understand the solution.
 Let's be real, as a developer it's rare we write completely original code, the real value is in understanding and ettiquete.

+# A note about comments
+From the usual correct ettiquete of code comments is to be brief and explain the 'why' of the code you are commenting on.
+In this repository, like others, I will be disregarding this ettiquete at times for the purpose of self-education and revision.
+This is in accordance with the main objective of this repository.

 # Extra bonues
 This project is one which allows for frequent updates which will keep my fresh in my Git skills and show my eagerness to keep contributing to the code.
 I also look forward to be able to explore and learn new areas in Python such as testing.